erizov/Professor/semester_15/lecture_103_sql_advanced_topics/window_functions/school.en.md

 ## Simple Explanation

-Window Functions is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Window Functions is an algorithm used to solve specific problems in computer science.

 ## Where It's Used